kevinlin311tw/Caffe-DeepBinaryCode/README.md

 ## Introduction

-We present a simple yet effective supervised deep hash approach that constructs binary hash codes from labeled data for large-scale image search.
-SSDH constructs hash functions as a latent layer in a deep network and the binary codes are learned by minimizing an objective function defined over classification error and other desirable hash codes properties.
-Compared to state-of-the-art results, SSDH achieves 26.30% (89.68% vs. 63.38%), 17.11% (89.00% vs. 71.89%) and 19.56% (31.28% vs. 11.72%) higher precisions averaged over a different number of top returned images for the CIFAR-10, NUS-WIDE, and SUN397 datasets, respectively.
+This paper presents a simple yet effective supervised deep hash approach that constructs binary hash codes from labeled data for large-scale image search.
+We assume that the semantic labels are governed by several latent attributes with each attribute on or off, and classification relies on these attributes.
+Based on this assumption, our approach, dubbed supervised semantics-preserving deep hashing (SSDH), constructs hash functions as a latent layer in a deep network and the binary codes are learned by minimizing an objective function defined over classification error and other desirable hash codes properties.
+With this design, SSDH has a nice characteristic that classification and retrieval are unified in a single learning model.
+Moreover, SSDH performs joint learning of image representations, hash codes, and classification in a point-wised manner, and thus is scalable to large-scale datasets.
+SSDH is simple and can be realized by a slight enhancement of an existing deep architecture for classification; yet it is effective and outperforms other hashing approaches on several benchmarks and large datasets.
+Compared with state-of-the-art approaches, SSDH achieves higher retrieval accuracy, while the classification performance is not sacrificed.

 <img src="https://www.csie.ntu.edu.tw/~r01944012/ssdh_intro.png" width="800">